SoulFireMage/Katiya_Starship/content/mathsummaries/Algebraic Geometry_ Leverage Map.md

 **2. Bézout's Theorem**
 > *Two projective curves of degrees d and e in ℙ² meet in exactly d·e points, counted with multiplicity (and assuming no common components).*

-**Why it matters:** Degree is multiplicative for intersections!
+**Importance:** Degree is multiplicative for intersections!
 A line (d=1) meets a conic (d=2) in 2 points.
 Two conics meet in 4 points.
 This generalizes to higher dimensions.

 **Why projective:** In affine space, parallel lines don't meet.
 In projective space, they meet at infinity.
 Projective space makes Bézout work cleanly.